fsprojects/FAKE/help/create-nuget-package.md

 	</package>

 The .nuspec template contains some placeholders like @build.number@ which can filled out later by the build script.
-It also contains some specifc information like the copyright which is not handled by FAKE.
+It also contains some specific information like the copyright which is not handled by FAKE.

 ## Setting up the build script